Visit the concert diary for details of his forthcoming and recent performances.

 David read Music and a Masters in Musicology at the University of Southampton, where his tutors included David Owen Norris and Michael Finnissy.
 He studies conducting with Robin Browning, and previously studied with Denise Ham.

 When not conducting, David is a senior manager at ABRSM (the exam board of the Royal Schools of Music).
-Away from all this, he supports the England cricket team, bakes strictly to the recipe, and enjoys debating fine details with his three-year old son.

 “The programme was stimulating, adventurous and crowd-pleasing” – The Brass Herald